gtk-rs/lgpl-docs/gtk/vendor.md

 is only relevant for images of type `ImageType::IconName` and `ImageType::Gicon`.
 <!-- struct ImageMenuItem -->
-`[Deprecated since 3.10]` A `ImageMenuItem` is a menu item which has an icon next to the text label.
+A `ImageMenuItem` is a menu item which has an icon next to the text label.

 This is functionally equivalent to: